CBSE Class 12 English Lesson 5 On the Face of it Summary, Line by Line Explanation along with Difficult Word Meanings from Vistas Book

 Fuss: show of anger, worry

-Explanation of the above passage: Mr Lamb replied that they might or might not run away and that he had to take a chance on that.
+Explanation / Answer: Mr Lamb replied that they might or might not run away and that he had to take a chance on that.
 Derry said that Mr Lamb had to choose out of him and the other people as visitors because no one liked to remain near him.
 Mr Lamb would lose all his friends if he had Derry in his garden.
 Mr Lamb said that he was there and did not run away on seeing Derry.
 He added that when he went out on the street, kids teased him although they visited his garden and his house.
 It was like a game.
 They were not scared of him because he was not scared of them.
 Derry asked that did his leg get injured in the war and Mr Lamb replied that it did so.
 Derry asked that how would he climb up the ladder to pluck the apples.
 He replied that there were a lot of things that he had learned to do.
 Derry added that if he climbed the tree alone, fell from it and broke his neck, he would lie on the grass, dead.
 Mr Lamb said that it could happen.
 Derry asked if he could help him pluck the apples.
 Mr Lamb said that he could help him if he wanted to.
 Derry said that his mother would be waiting for him.
 His home was five miles away, across the fields.
 He was fourteen years of age but still he was supposed to tell her where he was.
 Mr Lamb added that people had the habit of worrying.
 Derry added that actually they were in the habit of fussing.
 Mr Lamb asked Derry to go home and inform his mother of his whereabouts.
 His house was three miles away.
 As the weather was fine and he had legs, he could easily go home, tell them and return.
 Derry said that once he went home, he would not be allowed to return.
 Mr Lamb added that once home Derry himself would not feel like coming back.
 Derry said that Mr Lamb did not know what all he could do.
 Mr Lamb said that only Derry knew what he could do.
 Derry started to say that if he chose… but was interrupted by Mr Lamb.
 He said that Derry had to choose and he could not tell him what to do.

 Passage: DERRY: They tell me.